What makes FWA different than big city airports? Find out more about how we are taking customer service to a whole new altitude. Learn more...

 Every year, over 22 million pounds of cargo is handled at FWA, supporting the economic needs of Northeast Indiana and Northwest Ohio.
 At FWA, there are two cargo carriers that can help you and your business send and receive cargo - FedEx and UPS.

 Fort Wayne International is a joint use facility that has a variety of hangars and services to offer its GA customers.
-Adjacent to the main terminal is an upscale FBO terminal, operated by Atlantic Aviation, where pilots will find services including fueling, oxygen services, tie down, aircraft maintenance, avionics sales and service, aircraft parts, de-icing, lav service, and air start.
+Across from the main terminal, located at 4401 Altitude Drive, is an upscale FBO terminal, Fort Wayne Aero Center, where pilots will find services including fueling, oxygen services, tie down, aircraft maintenance, avionics sales and service, aircraft parts, de-icing, lav service, and air start.